polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![Screenshot of the Ready to Install page.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image166.png)

 8. On the **Completing the ODBC Driver 13 for SQL Server Installation** page, select **Finish**.
-If prompted, restart s03-di-0 and, folowing the restart, reconnect to it via Remote Desktop.
+If prompted, restart s03-di-0 and, following the restart, reconnect to it via Remote Desktop.

     ![Screenshot of the Completing the ODBC Driver page.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image167.png)